givasile/effector/docs/docs/notebooks/real-examples/01_bike_sharing_dataset.md

 report.to_html(_out / "report_rhale.html")   # open in browser to see the interactive pl
 ```

-    [effector] global effects reproduce 70.6% of the model's variance; with subregions, 88.4%
+    [effector] global effects   (GAM)  -> 70.6% of the model's variance
+               regional effects (CALM) -> 88.4%

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
+    /home/givasile/github/packages/effector/effector/report.py:596: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
       fig.tight_layout()